1.5 Degrees and the 97% Consensus – or perhaps not.

 That’s the best outcome we could expect: a self-inflicted re-visitation of the Dark Ages.

-Now for the “we must” component, but before we go there, I want to reveal the one true alternative to fossil fuels – nuclear energy.
+Now for the “we must” canard, but before we go there, I want to reveal the one true alternative to fossil fuels – nuclear energy.
 We can run our society and even grow with nuclear, using petroleum or coal as feedstock for manufacturing and similar applications.
 I bring this up now because I am not painting a gloom and doom scenario here.
 I am simply highlighting the irrationality of where we stand at the moment.
 But now, I want to focus on the “we must” argument for the remainder of this post, because therein lie the lies.

 For 33 years (at the time of this writing) the western industrial/scientific complex has been propagating a multi-partite fallacy that: